Rick Gates charged in Mueller's Russia probe: Who is he?

 “Everything was done legally and with the approval of our lawyers,” Gates has told The Times.
 “Nothing to my knowledge was ever done inappropriately.”

-Gates was also involved in a 2011 Ukranian racketeering lawsuit that also named Manafort.
+Gates was also named alongside Manafort in a 2011 Ukrainian racketeering lawsuit.

+Gates has struggled with his lawyers, with his initial representation withdrawing after they acknowledge “irreconcilable differences” with their client.

+The charges against Gates and Manafort do not relate to any allegations of misconduct related to the Trump campaign.

-Fox News' Kaitlyn Schallhorn, Brooke Singman, James Rosen, Jodie Curtis and Samuel Chamberlain contributed to this report.
+Fox News' Brooke Singman, James Rosen, Sam Chamberlain, Zoe Szathmary and Jodie Curtis contributed to this report.
 The Associated Press also contributed to this report.